tech5usa/jumpstart_sample_android/README.md

 To get a detailed list of pending alerts suitable to directly pass to the SDK for processing, we again call `IMS.getMessagesForPerson()` on line 313.
 Then, we iterate through this list and call `IMS.renderMessage()` as demonstrated on line 365.
 The `launchAndWaitForNativeMessage()` method on line 357 wraps up the required logic necessary to properly resume from a coroutine from a completed alert.

+#TROUBLESHOOTING:
+In the walkthrough, if at any point you get an unexpected error in the response, it is very possible that you either:
+A)  Missed a previous step (one must initialize the SDK before anything else will function, for example -- and one can not check enrolls or alerts without first successfully validating 2nd factor authentication / 2FA)
+B)  Entered some information incorrectly